-Usually you can do things on your own to treat airplane ear.
-If discomfort, fullness or muffled hearing lasts more than a few hours or if you experience any severe signs or symptoms, call your doctor.
+If discomfort, fullness or muffled hearing lasts more than a few days, or if you have severe signs or symptoms, call your doctor.

-Airplane ear occurs when an imbalance in the air pressure in the middle ear and air pressure in the environment prevents your eardrum (tympanic membrane) from vibrating as it should.
-Air pressure regulation is the work of a narrow passage called the eustachian tube.
-One end is connected to the middle ear.
-The other end has a tiny opening where the back of the nasal cavity and the top of the throat meet (nasopharynx).
+Airplane ear occurs when the air pressure in the middle ear and the air pressure in the environment don't match, preventing your eardrum (tympanic membrane) from vibrating normally.
+A narrow passage called the eustachian tube, which is connected to the middle ear, regulates air pressure.

 - Scuba diving